6 Classification of Crops | Total Growing Period of Crops

 a.
 Garden Crops:

-They are generally grown in small scales in the garden.
-Examples: Onion, Turmeric, Garlic, etc.
+They are generally grown on small scales in the garden—examples: Onion, Turmeric, Garlic, etc.

 b.
 Plantation Crops:

 They are grown in a large area.
-These crops are perennial.
-Examples: Tea Plant, Coffee Plant, Rubber Plant, etc.
+These crops are perennial- for example= Tea plants, Coffee plants, Rubber plants, etc.

 c.
 Field Crops: